 Mr. Lichauco received his MBA (Honors) from the Arthur D. Little School of Management in Chestnut Hill, MA., and BA Economics degree from the Ateneo de Manila University.

-Prior to that, Mr. Nanda was a senior member in the investment team which manages Core Infrastructure India Fund (“CIIF”), a USD ~90 million private equity fund established by SMBC, Kotak Mahindra Bank and Brookfield Asset Management (“Brookfield”) focused on investing in Indian infrastructure opportunities.
+Mr. Nanda has more than 13 years of private equity, banking and consulting experience.
+Prior to heading the Principal Investments team at SMBC, he was a senior member in the investment team which manages Core Infrastructure India Fund (“CIIF”), a USD ~90 Mn private equity fund established by SMBC, Kotak Mahindra Bank and Brookfield Asset Management (“Brookfield”) focused on investing in Indian infrastructure opportunities.

 Minette is Vice-Chairman andPresident of Kickstart Ventures, Inc., the corporate venture capital subsidiaryof Globe Telecom.
 She is a member of the Ayala Corporation’s InnovationAdvisory Council, and of Globe’s Innovation Advisory Board.
 She is a SeniorVice President at Globe Telecom, focusing on New Business, and a member of theBoard of Directors of AdSpark, Globe’s wholly-owned digital advertisingsubsidiary.
 Minette has held a number of CEO/COO positions in variousindustries, ranging from scrappy Philippine startups to iconic globalcompanies.

 Mr. Pai is a Partner and an Investment Committee member.
 Mr. Pai has extensive investment and portfolio management experience, both in Asia and the US, across industry sectors such as food, consumer, infrastructure, financial services, logistics, TMT and healthcare.